codecresta/electimax-demo/README.md

 Electimax
 ---------

 Electimax is a piece of software designed to solve multiple-choice knapsack problems.
-Simply put Electimax allows you to select the a combination of items (or projects) from a list of multiple-choices, in order to get the overall best "bang for buck".
+Simply put Electimax allows you to select the a combination of items (or "projects") from a series of multiple-choices, in order to get the overall best "bang for buck".

 This file refers to the demonstration version of the software Electimax 1.0.